CruxConnect/crux-docs/_discovery/get_requested_connection_detail.md

 : (boolean) Approval status of the connection request

 approved_by
-: (string) Name of person approving the request
+: (object) Who approved the participation including a uuid and details on the person

 <!-- task-github-127 Create Integration include file -->